 - When a new episode is found, you might see a Processing label in Podcasts Manager for the first day or two, while the episode data is being processed.

 - Where is my episode?
 If you don't see an episode listed in Podcasts Manager, see here.

 If you move your episode audio files, note that episodes in Podcasts Manager are uniquely identified by file URL, not by the

 <guid> tag.
 This means that if you change the URL of an episode file for any reason, Podcasts Manager will see it as a new, identically named episode in your show, and new listening data will be assigned to the episode by episode URL.

 URL changes are any changes except casing, for example:

 Example.comis not a change

-Episodes in Google Podcasts platforms are identified by GUID, not by URL, so if the URL changes, the episode won't change to listeners, but will change in Podcasts Manager.
+Episodes in Google Podcasts platforms are identified by GUID, not by URL, so if the URL changes, the episode won't change for listeners.